 In the case of computer tablets or iPads for telehealth and care or participating in online video classes, advice from AT specialists is that most NDIS participants will not need more than a standard tablet, which costs no more than $600.

 Participants can use their funding flexibly to purchase low cost AT using funding in their core - consumables budget.
-Plan managed or self-managed participants can purchase these items from any provider, and Agency managed participants can purchase these from any registered NDIS provider (this could include a therapy or support coordination provider).
+Plan managed or self-managed participants can purchase these items from any provider, and Agency managed participants can purchase these from any NDIS provider registered to provide AT supports (this could include a therapy or support coordination provider).

 This is a time limited policy which will be in place until September 2020 and will be reviewed at the end of June 2020.